qawolf/qawolf/docs/docs/create_a_test.md

 Now let's return to the command line.
 You'll notice a few options here:

-TODOUPDATE

-- `Save and Exit`: saves your test code and closes the browser
+- `💾 Save and Exit`: saves your test code and closes the browser
-- `Use the REPL`: opens the [QA Wolf interactive REPL](use_the_repl) so you can try out code
+- `🖥️ Open REPL to run code`: opens the [QA Wolf interactive REPL](use_the_repl) so you can try out code
-- `Discard and Exit`: closes the browser without saving your test code
+- `🗑️ Discard and Exit`: closes the browser without saving your test code

-Choose `Save and Exit` to save your test.
+Use the up and down arrow keys to choose between options.
+The default is `💾 Save and Exit`.
+Choose this option to save your test.

 ## Next steps